KerinPithawala/KerinPithawala/README.md

 - 🔭 I’m currently working on building my full stack web-development skills and competitive programming.
-- 🌱 I’m currently learning flask, using RESTful API, Data Structures and Algorithms.
+- 🌱 I’m currently learning Data Structures and Algorithms.
 - 👯 I’m looking to collaborate on making web applications.
 - 🤔 I’m looking for help with deploy website and backend development.
 - 💬 Ask me about books, best resources for learning Computer Science, research roadmap.